fraite/pyted/docs/quick_start.rst

 be changed as desired, for example the name of the StringVar can be changed from "stringvar1" to "first_name".

 The tkinter variable can then be associated to other widgets.
-For example create an Entry widget (or select an Entry widget if already created on the user form grid).
+For example create an Entry widget (or select an Entry widget if already created on the design frame).
 The textvariable attribute can then be changed to any tkinter variable created.

 For the Radiobutton widget, only one Radiobutton can be selected in a group at one point in time.
 A group is identified